TwigWorld/django-contactfield/README.md

 the field.
 These values will be ignored if valid_groups or valid_fields are also supplied as arguments.

-The value of the field will always contain all valid groups and valid fields as keys, even if values have not yet been set for them.
+The stored value of the field will always contain all valid groups and valid fields as keys (even if values have not yet been set for them).

 Any values that are supplied to the field that do not correspond to a valid group/label pair will simply be ignored.
 This extra data is cleansed away and no error is raised - this prevents headaches should you ever change the groups or labels in a currently deployed app.
-But be aware if you remove allowable labels, then any stored data for the field that uses those old labels should be considered lost.
+But be aware if you remove allowable labels, then any stored data for those labels should be considered lost.

 ```python